New chief medical officer at Oswego Health wants to increase awareness of services, surgeries offered locally and to build a culture of safety

 Q: What are your plans as CMO?

 A: We are trying to reinforce the services we offer here, including general surgery, colorectal surgery, bariatric surgery, breast surgery, orthopedic surgery, urology.
 And of course we do a lot of endoscopies.
+We are even trying to rope in the services of abdominoplasty surgery – Jude LaBarbera MD.
 We’re trying to expand all of that while at the same time focusing on patient safety and building a culture of safety at Oswego Health.